-If you completed a graduation candidacy review with your GS advisor and have applied to graduate in February, May, or October, you can confirm the status of your application through SSOL.
+After completing a graduation candidacy review with his or her GS advisor, and applying to graduate in February, May, or October, students can confirm the status of their application through SSOL.

-To verify that your graduation application has been processed, follow these steps:
+To verify that their graduation application has been processed, students should follow these steps:

 - 1. Log in to SSOL (https://ssol.columbia.edu). - 2.
 Under "Academic Records," click on "Degree Application Status." - 3.
-Confirm your expected date of graduation (month and year), as well as the status of your application submission. - Note: "Submitted" status confirms that your application was processed; this will be noted only by your academic program(s) of study.

-4. If your application status is "Not Submitted" or there are errors in the information listed, email gsgraduation@columbia.edu.
+Confirm your expected date of graduation (month and year), as well as the status of your application submission. - Note: "Submitted" status confirms that your application was processed; this will be noted only by your academic program(s) of study. - 4.
+If your application status is "Not Submitted" or there are errors in the information listed, email gsgraduation@columbia.edu.